Skip to main content

 of cumulative total expenditures billed and paid to the approved budget.

-The City of Nashua will pay for work satisfactorily completed by Professional Engineer.
-The City
+The City will pay for work satisfactorily completed by Service Provider.
+The City will pay Service

 5. EFFECTIVE DATE OF CONTRACT.
-This contract shall not become effective until executed by
+This contract shall not become effective until and unless

 Page Image